LavrenchukV/LavrenchukV/README.md

 📊 Experienced in data analysis, university-level teaching and entrepreneurship

-🚀 Passionate about connecting economic reasoning with modern data-driven methods
+🚀 Bridging economic reasoning and data science to generate insights and solutions

 🧠 Driven by curiosity to analyze data and extract practical insights

+---

 🔎 Interests
 - 📈 Applied Econometrics